 - 1 DemRngLwr: Sets and displays the signal value in mA that represents 0% Demand (default is 4.00 mA, minimum is 0.5 mA).
 This value should be set above "DemLimLwr". - 2 DemRngUpr: Sets and displays the signal value in mA that represents 100% Demand (default is 20.00 mA, maximum is 21.00 mA).
 This value should be set below "DemLimUpr". - 3 Dem Curve: Determines the relationship between the Demand signal and the position of the output shaft.
-Typically set to Linear, but may also be set to Square, Square Root or customized Special Curve. - 4 Dem Curve Spcl: Link to the "Dem Curve Spcl" menu.
-(Not available with all DCM versions). - 5 LOS Mode: Action on loss of Demand signal. - 6 LOS Pos: If the "LOS Mode" has been set to "Go-to-Pos", this defines where the output shaft will move (in percent of travel) during loss of Demand signal conditions.
+Typically set to Linear, but may also be set to Square, Square Root or customized Special Curve. - 4 Dem Curve SpcI: Link to the "Dem Curve SpcI" menu. - 5 LOS Mode: Action on loss of Demand signal. - 6 LOS Pos: If the "LOS Mode" has been set to "Go-to-Pos", this defines where the output shaft will move (in percent of travel) during loss of Demand signal conditions.